-To summarize, William says we can either choose to be an investor, which is a person that invests their money and those investments produce an income on which you live, or you chose to be a debtor, which is a person that owes money to others and therefore has to work to pay the bills.
+I recently read a guest post over at Get Rich Slowly from William over at DropDeadMoney.
+To summarize, William says we choose what we are: an investor or debtor.
+An investor is a person that invests their money into assets and those assets produce an income on which you live.
+A debtor is a person that spends their money on goods (and usually needs to take a loan out to buy them or buys on credit), and then owes money to others, therefore having to work to pay the bills.
 In essence, an investor can choose to work whereas a debtor has to work.

 The great example used is the typical debtor with a car payment.
-This person will make payments for a period of time, say five years, and once the car is paid off, has no idea what to do with the money now that they no longer have a car payment.
-An investor in this situation will invest this money so that it compounds upon itself and grows to be something that he can live off of in the future.
+This person will make payments for a period of time, say five years, and once the car is paid off, has no idea what to do with the “extra” money now that they no longer have a car payment.
+An investor in this situation will invest this money in assets so that their money compounds upon itself and grows to be something that he can live off of in the future.
 A debtor on the other hand will not know what to do with this “extra” income and as a result, he goes out and buys another car, saddling him with payments again for five more years.
 This cycle will then repeat itself in another five years.

 While the car is safe; it has all-wheel drive and good ratings in crash tests, I plan on starting a family in the near future and want a car that has a little more room and gets better gas mileage (read: more practical).
 The problem is that the cars I am looking at all cost around $30,000.

 This price might not seem like much to some, but to me, it is a lot.
 Many might look at the $30,000 as buying reliable transportation and that a monthly payment of $400 is the price you have to pay.
 I on the hand, look at what I could do with $30,000 if I invested it.
 In seven years at 7% interest I would double my money.
 It’s just a different way of looking at the situation.
 I am looking at this situation through the eyes of an investor.